Meta-analysis of Censored Adverse Events

-In this paper, we proposed a novel Bayesian hierarchical model in the meta-analysis setting when the study-level event rates are rare and censored.
-Compared with multiple imputation methods, Bayesian approach is efficient without requiring the assumption of normality.
-Further, we demonstrated the superior performance of such method in simulations.
-Specifically, simulation results showed that the proposed Bayesian approach is capable of leading to limited information loss and unbiased estimations of drugs effects and odd ratios.
-Finally, we illustrated the implementation with a real data application.
-In this application, we found that using our proposed method significantly reduced the bias in estimated incidence rate.
+In this paper, we proposed a simple Bayesian hierarchical modeling framework in the meta-analysis setting when the study-level event rates could be incompletely reported.
+Our Bayesian approach, named MAGEC, is efficient to handle censored safety data without requiring the intensive computation that multiple imputation methods rely on for full Bayesian modeling.
+Further, we demonstrated the superior performance of our proposed method in simulations.
+Specifically, simulation results showed that the proposed Bayesian approach generated unbiased estimations of drug effects with limited information loss.
+Moreover, the proposed method was robust to rare events, which are commonly encountered in data analysis of AEs.
+Note that the definition of rare events here is in a statistical sense following the previous works in the meta-analysis \citep{bhaumik2012meta, liu2014exact}, rather than in the pharmacovigilance setting \citep{council1999guidelines}.
+Finally, we illustrated the implementation with a real data application, while employing the proposed method can effectively reduce the over-estimation bias towards the incidence rate of pneumonitis in cancer patients with the treatment of immunotherapy.

-Other than assessing the toxicity profile, the proposed method can be extended to meta-analysis of high-dimensional genomic data, in which large number of genes can be tested to estimate the mutation rate in the panels across studies.
-For such an extension, information on some mutations could be also censored due to low frequency, which should be considered in the model using pre-specified cutoff value determined by gene selection criteria.